-• Chapter 8
+Chapter 8

 My hands worriedly rake through my braids, hoping none of them were burned off.
 I didn't expect my foray into the Midden to take as long as it did.
-Nor did I expect to nearly die at the hands of scrolls that I pray to Julianos were not poorly written on purpose.
+Nor did I expect to nearly die at the hands of scrolls that I hope and pray to Julianos were not poorly written on purpose.
 Add running into a certain Thalmor "advisor" seeing me at my worst, on top of being condescending and lecturing as if he had any authority over me, and I could have used the mark and recall spell Tolfdir taught us to teleport out of there in a heartbeat.
 But no matter.
-Now that my excursion is blessedly over, I waste no time heading back to the Hall of Attainment.
-My robes were in a disastrous state, and I'm eternally grateful I keep spares in my wardrobe.
+My disastrous excursion is blessedly over, and I waste no time heading back to the Hall of Attainment.
+My robes were in a terrible state, and I'm eternally grateful I keep spares in my wardrobe.
 I try to ignore the strange looks I get from other students passing me by on the way out of the Hall of the Elements.
 Wardrobe malfunctions and bodily harm resulting from spells and magickal experiments gone awry seem to be the one thing the College always accounts for.
 Or at least, the one thing Mirabelle always accounts for.
 I'm sure it was her idea after all to provide students with spare robes and clothes in each of their rooms, in anticipation of this exact scenario.
-She has been Master Wizard for longer than I've been here, I imagine she's seen everything at this point.
+She's been Master Wizard for longer than I've been here, I imagine she's seen everything at this point.
 I suppose I shouldn't complain too much, my robes are in tact enough to not be indecent and my wounds are superficial despite how sore I am.
 I walk briskly through the courtyard, hugging myself tightly.
 Miraculously, it's barely evening.
 The Midden had an uncanny way of swallowing time, making it go much faster while you were down there.
 It was one of the many reasons why students, especially the newer ones, never ventured down there alone.
-The biting cold is finding it's way through the gaps in my robes, licking the burned section of my midriff and left shoulder.
-The frigid chill feels heavenly on my burns, but viscerally painful to the rest of my body.
+The biting cold is finding its way through the gaps in my robes, licking the burned section of my midriff and left shoulder.
+The frigid chill feels heavenly on my burns, but numbing to the rest of my body.
 I grit my teeth which each gust, quickening my steps.
 Cold this severe could literally freeze you in place, making it increasingly harder to move.
 It was why frost magic was so effective against melee opponents.

 ##########

 Ancano's words really angered me.
 Who in Oblivion was he to tell me - or any of us for that matter - how we should conduct our magickal learning and research?
 Was he expecting this place to be like the Aldmeri Dominion?
 Was he hoping to run this place like the Aldmeri Dominion?
 Immediately he struck me as one of those Altmer who think themselves better than everyone, soley based on their ancient heritage.
 They looked down on the rest of us, seeing us as lesser beings beneath their notice and respect.
 Even Faralda and Nirya were humble, although the latter had humility in a much smaller concentration.
 The Aldmeri Dominion was chock-full of them, his sense of superiority more than fitting for his position as Justiciar.
 I had fire coursing through my veins and so many thoughts I was working respond with, when I remembered something mother told me, many years ago.
 She was teaching me about Aldmeri social culture and etiquette, and apparently when Altmer give practical advice that may sound rude and unwarranted in the moment, it more often than not comes from a good place.
 Meaning that the Altmer who gave the advice means well and wants to see you succeed.
 "Although 'succeed' in this instance generally means they want you to do better, but on their terms.
-When my Aldmeri kin give you practical advice, and especially free of charge, their wish is for you to take it and use it in theory and practice next time."
+When my kin give you practical advice, especially free unsolicited, their wish is for you to take it and use it in practice next time."
 I smile at the memory.
 It was a rare moment when my mother was lucid enough to make sense in laymen's terms.
 Often she spoke in riddles that would make the untrained mind and ear increasingly frustrated for lack of understanding, but it seemed she reserved her lucid moments for me.

 Mother's memory reminds me that I have yet to send the letter I wrote to her to the courier's office.
 While worth a venture into town on its own, I'm well aware that Tolfdir should be receiving news from the Jarl about our Saarthal excursion by tomorrow, and I have yet to sufficiently prepare for how long we might stay there.
 I would rather send the letter before I leave.
 Today is out of the question, after what I went through I want today over as soon as possible.
 Perhaps I can ask Faralda, if she would be willing.
 She makes nightly trips to Winterhold, usually to mingle with the locals at the Frozen Hearth.
 Show them not all of us are dangerous, or Daedra worshippers like Ancano foolishly thought we were.
 And it's no secret that I am among her best students, showing prodigious skill in destruction magic.
 When I cast the orange lightning bolt spell for the first time a few months ago, she was stunned into silence for a long moment.
 I remember feeling my stomach drop, believing I had done something wrong or forbidden, punishable by expulsion from the College.
 I had nowhere to go, and my unease nearly morphed into panic before she finally spoke.
 "By the Aedra... how did you do that?"
 It was then that she explained the history of the lightning bolt spell, the original color of it, and how the orange variety was discovered.
 To date, no one knows how the orange lightning bolt is cast, as few others have had luck in recreating it.
 Including Faralda herself.
 I was unsure how to feel, seeing as I had managed to surpass Faralda even in this one area.
 But I knew better than to let ego get in the way of my learning.
 I turned to her and asked her what else there was to learn.
 The resulting grin on her face was my answer.